La Palma police blotter, October 6 to October 14, 2022 - NewsBreak

 Two Santa Ana men were arrested in Irvine for stealing copper wiring from a vacant building

 Irvine police officers located two bikes parked outside of a vacant building in the west end of Irvine this weekend.
 The officers quickly determined that suspects were inside the building stealing copper wiring.
-Gerardo Jardon, 30, of Santa Ana, Juan Munoz-Tacuba, 33, of Laguna Beach, and Renato Telesfor-Santos, 40, of...
+Who will you vote for in the Santa Ana Mayoral Election in November?.
+Gerardo Jardon, 30, of...

 Skeletal remains recovered from culvert pipe in Santa Ana